-certain conditions.

-What you must pay when Services that are covered for you you get these services Diabetes self-management training, diabetic services and supplies (continued) Note: Insulin pump, pump needles and continuous glucose monitors (CGM) are covered as a DME benefit.
+Diabetes self-management training, diabetic services, and supplies (continued)

+Note: Insulin pump, pump needles and continuous glucose monitors (CGM) are covered as a DME benefit.
 Please see Durable medical equipment (DME) and related supplies.

-Durable medical equipment (DME) and related supplies 20% for each Medicarecovered DME item from a (For a definition of durable medical equipment, see Chapter DME provider.
-12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to: wheelchairs, Note: Certain continuous crutches, powered mattress systems, diabetic supplies, glucose monitors obtained hospital beds ordered by a provider for use in the home, IV from a pharmacy will have \$0 infusion pumps, speech generating devices, oxygen copay. equipment, nebulizers, and walkers.
-If you receive additional services, cost sharing for We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a those services may apply. particular brand or manufacturer, you may ask them if they Your cost sharing for can special order it for you.
-The most recent list of suppliers Medicare oxygen equipment is available on our website at www.hap.org/network.
-Click coverage is 20%, every on "Explore our Network" on the website and look for DME month for the first 36 months providers under Services. of rental.
+Durable medical equipment (DME) and related supplies

+(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)

+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at www.hap.org/network.
+Click on "Explore our Network" on the website and look for DME providers under Services.

+20% for each Medicarecovered DME item from a DME provider.

+Note: Certain continuous glucose monitors obtained from a pharmacy will have \$0 copay.

+If you receive additional services, cost sharing for those services may apply.

+Your cost sharing for Medicare oxygen equipment coverage is 20%, every month for the first 36 months of rental.
 After 36 months, there is no cost sharing for the next 24 months.
 After 5 years, if there is still a medical need, a new 36 month cost-sharing period will begin.

-If prior to enrolling in HAP Medicare Connect you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in HAP Medicare Connect is 20%.
-Prior authorization rules may apply. \$110 copay for each Emergency care Medicare-covered emergency Emergency care refers to services that are: room visit worldwide.
+If prior to enrolling in HAP MSUHC Medicare you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in HAP MSUHC Medicare is 20%.

-Emergency care (continued)
+Emergency care